-Most private insurance plans, military/VA plans, HMOs, and other managed care organizations also have hospice benefits that will pay for most, if not all, Samaritan services related to the hospice diagnosis.
+Most private insurance plans, military/VA plans, HMOs, and other managed care organizations also have hospice benefits that will pay for most, if not all, Samaritan service costs related to the hospice diagnosis.

 Check with your individual insurance carrier to find out the full extent of the potential cost of hospice care they will cover.
 Samaritan’s Social Work staff also can help families determine their covered benefits.
 They also assist families to resolve any financial hardships that may arise from gaps in coverage.